Juan L. Varona

 On the other hand, years ago,

-I developped several applications for Macintosh that allow to draw
+I developed several applications for Macintosh that allow to draw

 fractals or drawings coming from dynamic systems.
 But for a